 Standard support

-A note-taker is a fellow student who takes notes during lectures and shares them with you.
+Note-taking support involves a fellow student who takes notes during lectures and shares them with you.
 It is your responsibility to find a suitable note-taker.
 You must attend lectures in person to receive the notes.

 How do I find a note-taker?

-Link to note-takers (for lecturers)
+Link to information about note-taking support module (for lecturers)

-Register as a note-taker
+Register as a note-taker (for note-takers)

 Audio and video recording

-To borrow a voice recorder or smart pen, please contact your learning support coordinator or email pedstod@mau.se.
+To borrow a voice recorder or smart pen, please contact your Learning Support Coordinator or email pedstod@mau.se.

 Guidelines for recording